jes/autopatzer/mojo/API.md

 If "moves" is present, then Mojolicious app will play through those moves after resetting to the start state.

+### Wiggle the motors to make a noise to alert the user

+    {"op":"wiggle"}

+This will cause the motors to be moved back and forth briefly, to make a noise, to alert the user.
+It should (only?) be sent when we've received gameFull and the user is playing white.

 ### Ping

     {"op":"ping"}